Is the fog finally clearing? Truvada SPC invalidation confirmed by Court of Appeal

 The Advocate General intervenes …

-Before Gilead’s appeal could be heard before the Court of Appeal, the Advocate General had issued his legal opinion on the related cases C-650/17 and C-114/18 (as reported in our previous newsletter2).
+Before Gilead’s appeal could be heard before the Court of Appeal, the Advocate General had issued his legal opinion on the related cases C-650/17 and C-114/18.
 The Advocate General opined that the tests of C-121/17 should apply both to combination medicinal products and those consisting of a single active.

 The Advocate General considered that test 1 was not met by a product if, at the filing date of the basic patent, the claims in a patent in relation to that product “are not required” for the solution of the technical problem disclosed by the patent.
 On test 2, the Advocate General’s view is this was not met if, in the light of all the information contained in a patent, a product or constituent element of the product “remains unknown” to a person skilled in the art on the basis of the prior art at the filing date of the patent.